informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 1. **Column directive with `source`**: In this category, you use the `source` property to define the data source of the column directive in place.
 Other source related properties (i.e. `entity`, `aggregate`) can be used in combination with `source` to change the nature of the column directive.
 2. **Column directive with `sourcekey`**: In this category, the `sourcekey` proprety is used to refer to one of the defines sources in the [`source-definitions` annotations](annotation.md#tag-2019-source-definitions).
-3. **Column directive without any source** (_Applicaple only to read-only non-filter context of `visible-columns` annotation_): If you want to have a column directive that its value is made up of multiple column directives, you don't need to define any `source` or `sourcekey`.
+3. **Column directive without any source** (_Applicable only to read-only non-filter context of `visible-columns` annotation_): If you want to have a column directive that its value is made up of multiple column directives, you don't need to define any `source` or `sourcekey`.
 The only required attributes for these types of columns (we call them virtual columns) are `markdown_name` that is used for generating the display name, and `markdown_pattern` under `display` to get the value.

 While the general syntax of column directives is defining a JSON object, depending on where the column directive is used, you can use the simpler syntax which heavily relies on heuristics.
 The following are other acceptable ways of defining column directives: